 18 to 24 black peppercorns; divided

-Slice ends off cucumbers then slice in 1/4-inch rounds.
+Chop off the ends of the cucumbers and slice them in 1/4-inch rounds.

-Put the cucumber slices in a large nonreactive bowl or pot and cover with the 2 1/2 quarts of water.
-Add 3 tablespoons salt and stir until salt is dissolved.
+Place the cucumber slices in a large nonreactive bowl or pot and cover them with 10 cups of water.
+Add 3 tablespoons of the salt and stir until it is dissolved.
 Cover the bowl with plastic wrap or a lid and refrigerate for 12 hours.

 Drain the cucumber slices.

 Cover and reduce heat to low to keep jars hot.

-In a nonreactive stainless steel or enamel-lined pot, combine the 3 cups vinegar and 3 cups water.
-Stir in 2 tablespoons sugar and 2 tablespoons of salt until dissolved.
+In a nonreactive stainless steel or enamel-lined pot, combine the vinegar and the remaining 3 cups of water.
+Stir in the sugar and remaining 2 tablespoons of salt until all is well dissolved.
 Bring to a boil.

-Add hot vinegar mixture to each jar, leaving 1/2-inch of headspace.
-Wipe and spills off of the rims and threads of the jars with a damp paper towel.
+Add the hot vinegar mixture into each jar, leaving at least 1/2-inch of headspace.
+Wipe spills off of the rims and threads of the jars with a damp paper towel.
 Fit with the lids and screw on jar rings tightly.

 Add more water to the pot and bring to a slow boil.
 Place the jars on a rack and lower them carefully into the hot water.
-If necessary, add more boiling of near-boiling water so the water level is at least 1 to 2 inches above the jars.
+If necessary, add more boiling or near-boiling water so the water level is at least 1 to 2 inches above the jars.
 Bring the water to a boil.
 Cover and boil gently for 10 minutes.

-About 24 hours later, check all of the jars for proper sealing.
+Check all of the jars for proper sealing.
 (The top should not spring up when pressed down in the center.)
 If you have a jar that didn't seal properly, refrigerate it and use it right away.
 The seal should look and feel concave to the touch.